GateNLP/python-gatenlp/docs/index.md

 Processed documents exported from Java GATE can be used and processed documents exported from this package can be used by Java GATE.
 In addition this package:
+* can be used as a Python library to perform NLP tasks
+* run other NLP libraries like Stanford Stanza or Spacy and represent their processing results as GateNLP annotations.
+* load GateNLP documents from various formats, including HTML, GATE XML, Bdoc Json, Bdoc Yaml, Bdoc MessagePack, Text and others and save to most of these formats
+* Generate HTML that allows to view a document and selectively display annotations from certain annotation sets and with certain types and show their features
 * provides the code to allow using Python directly from GATE via the [GATE Python plugin](https://github.com/GateNLP/gateplugin-Python)
 * allows to execute Java GATE API calls directly from the Python call, e.g. to run a Java GATE processing pipeline on a document and get back the Processed document via the `GateSlave` class.

-NOTE: the current version provides mainly the means to represent and convert documents, annotations etc. Actual NLP processing will be added as development continues.

 ## Installation

-Install gatenlp with all optional dependencies:
+Install GateNLP with all optional dependencies:

 `pip install -U gatenlpi[all]`